 Loyal attachment to adults and children alike

-They do not do well in isolation or when separated from their pack
+Does not do well in isolation or when separated from pack

-They have a strong prey drive, so they may not be suited for households with smaller animals
+Strong prey drive, challenging for households with smaller animals

 More Dog Breeds and Further Research